-- 1. To be the lead on all marine operations involving LHB vessels undertaking Pilotage operations, patrol duties, buoy work, towage or any other workboat activity. - 2.
-To coordinate the activities of the Duty Officer in the management of navigation within the harbour.
-To ensure the enforcement of the General Directions, regulation of harbour traffic and safe discharge of harbour operations. - 3.
-To ensure the safety of navigation, marking and/or removal obstructions and other matters as required by the Harbour Master. - 4.
-To plan the routine maintenance programme of all navigation marks, maintained berths/moorings and vessels; oversee the Marine Operations staff in the execution of this plan, monitor progress and keep records.
-With the advice of the Marine Operations staff, order stores and equipment to support the plan. - 5.
-To oversee and task, as necessary, the Marine Operations staff in the discharge of their duties. - 6.
-To be on the Duty Harbour Master roster one week in two. - 7.
-Responsible for the staffing of the Harbour Office, receipt of telephone calls and liaison with members of the public as required. - 8.
-Any other duties as may be reasonably required, commensurate with the grade of the post. - 9.
-To keep detailed records of all harbour users, moorings in the harbour, enforce the terms of the statutory licences and to take action to deal with illegally laid or occupied moorings. - 10.
-Liaise with the Board's appointed legal adviser, in conjunction with the Patrol staff, in pursuing non-payment of mooring fees and other charges. - 11.
-To manage the marine aspects of the harbour budget.
+- To be the lead on all marine operations involving LHB vessels undertaking Pilotage operations, patrol duties, buoy work, towage or any other workboat activity. - To keep detailed records of all harbour users, moorings in the harbour, enforce the terms of the statutory licences and to take action to deal with illegally laid or occupied moorings. - Liaise with the Board's appointed legal adviser, in conjunction with the Patrol staff, in pursuing non-payment of mooring fees and other charges. - To manage the marine aspects of the harbour budget.
 With the advice of the Workshop staff, to authorise and monitor budget expenditure.
-To assist the Harbour Master and Treasurer with estimates for budget setting. - 12.
-Monitor income and expenditure on third party projects, submitting information as required to the Accounts and Administration Officer. - 13.
-Responsible for the timely despatch of harbour dues invoices and the issuing of harbour plaques. - 14.
-Responsible for development, conduct and invoicing of outsourced workboat services using LHB vessels. - 15.
-To assist the Harbour Master with routine correspondence. - 16.
-Any other tasks as may be directed by the Harbour Master.
+To assist the Harbour Master and Treasurer with estimates for budget setting. - Monitor income and expenditure on third party projects, submitting information as required to the Accounts and Administration Officer. - Responsible for the timely despatch of harbour dues invoices and the issuing of harbour plaques. - Responsible for development, conduct and invoicing of outsourced workboat services using LHB vessels. - To assist the Harbour Master with routine correspondence. - Any other tasks as may be directed by the Harbour Master.